Yustynn/obsidian-last-modified-timestamp-in-status-bar/README.md

-# Dynamic Last Modified Timestamp
+# Last Modified Timestamp in Status Bar
 Displays the last modified timestamp of your current note on your status bar!

 ## Usage